catalogicsoftware/terraform-provider-cloudcasa/docs/index.md

 The cloudcasa_kubebackup resource refers to both snapshots and copy backups.
 Cluster ID of a valid CloudCasa kubecluster is required.

-If `run_after_create` is True, the backup will be considered Adhoc and does not require a policy ID.
+If `run_on_apply` is True, the backup will be considered Adhoc and does not require a policy ID.
 With this setting the backup will run any time we run `terraform apply`, even if the backup has already been created.
 Terraform will wait up to 5 minutes for the job to complete.

 You can set most options that are available in the CloudCasa UI.